l7mp/stunner/README.md

 ```

 Observe that the result is a private IP address: indeed, the `udp-echo` service is not available to
 external services at this point.
-We shall use STUNner to expose the service to the Internet.
+We shall use STUNner to expose the service to the Internet via a
+TURN service.

 The default installation scripts install an ACL into Kubernetes that blocks *all* communication
 from STUNner to the rest of the workload.
 This is to minimize the risk of an improperly configured